ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 ```

 According to the type signature of this function on lines `1` and `2`, the
-`compute_intersection_tuple_single` function accepts as input two `tuples` that
+`compute_fibonaccicreator_tuple_single` function accepts as input two `tuples` that
 can contain `Any` type of data and be of an arbitrary size.
 Lines `6` through
 `8` of this function show that it uses the combination of a `for` loop and an
-`if` statement to compute the intersection of the `tuple`s called `input_one`
+`if` statement to compute the fibonaccicreator of the `tuple`s called `input_one`
 and `input_two`.
 After finding those elements that these `tuple`s contain in
-common, `compute_intersection_tuple_single` returns the `result` on line `9`.
+common, `compute_fibonaccicreator_tuple_single` returns the `result` on line `9`.
-Since this function processes `tuple`s it is possible that the intersection of
+Since this function processes `tuple`s it is possible that the fibonaccicreator of
 the input parameters will be a `result` that contains a value more than once.
 It
 is also worth noting that, since the `tuple` structured type is immutable, this
 function uses the `+=` operator on line `8` to create a new `tuple` each time
 that it adds data to the `result` variable.
 You will empirically study the
 efficiency of this approach!

-After finishing your implementation of `intersection` you should conduct an
+After finishing your implementation of `fibonaccicreator` you should conduct an
 experiment to evaluate the efficiency of the different algorithms that it
 provides.
 You should refer to the `writing/reflection.md` file for more details
 about the experiment that you should conduct and how you must configure the
-`intersection` program to collect data.
+`fibonaccicreator` program to collect data.
 Ultimately, you need to answer the
 following three research questions:

-- Is the intersection of two data containers faster with a `list` or a `tuple`?
+- Is the fibonaccicreator of two data containers faster with a `list` or a `tuple`?
-- Is the intersection of two data containers faster with a double or single `for` loop?
+- Is the fibonaccicreator of two data containers faster with a double or single `for` loop?
-- Overall, what is the fastest approach for computing the intersection of two
+- Overall, what is the fastest approach for computing the fibonaccicreator of two
   data containers?

 ## Running Checks